 Please don’t hesitate to contact the Admissions Office with any questions you may have.
 We understand the many disruptions the health crisis is causing and want to provide you with the best information we can.

-These recorded sessions were held via Zoom with accepted students.
+These recorded sessions from Spring 2020 were held via Zoom with accepted students.

 President Ed Wingenbach and Fumio Sugihara, our Dean of Admission and Financial Aid, discussed Ed’s vision for Hampshire and why you should join our 50th Anniversary class!